Eainde/aws/ec2/README.md

 - **Spot Fleets allow us to automatically request Spot Instances with the lowest price**

 ### EC2 Dedicated Hosts
 - An Amazon EC2 Dedicated Hosts is a physical server with EC2 instance capacity fully dedicated to your use.
-Dedicated Hosts can help you address **compliance requirements** and reduce costs by allowing you to **use your existing server-bound software licenses**
+- Dedicated Hosts can help you address **compliance requirements** and reduce costs by allowing you to **use your existing server-bound software licenses**
-- Allocated for your account for a 3-year period reservation
+- Purchasing Option:
+  - On demand - pay per second for active dedicated host
+  - Reserved- 1 or 3 years(No upfront, partial upfront, All upfront)
-- More expensive
+- The most expensive option

 - Useful for software that have complicated licensing model(BYOL- Bring your Own License)
 - Or for companies that have strong regulatory or compliance needs